AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/lattice.rst

 .. image:: ../images/Lattice_sidebar.png
    :width: 350px
+   :align: left

-- The Lattice sidebar gives an overview of attributes and details for a particular workflow dispatch.
-Users can copy the dispatch id of the workflow dispatch from the copy icon at the top.
+The Lattice sidebar shows details for the selected workflow dispatch.
+It displays the following:

-Overview
-############
-The overview details are as follows:

-- **Description**
+Dispatch ID
+    The ID of the selected dispatch.
+Click |copy| to copy the ID.

+Description
-  Shows the description of the lattice if provided.
-If the user doesn't add any description in the python code, then the user can't see this section.
+    The description of the lattice, if provided as a docstring in the lattice definition.

-- **Started - Ended**
+Started - Ended

-  Shows the local time when a dispatch started and when a dispatch ended.
+    The local time at which the dispatch started and ended.
+If the dispatch has not finished, the "Ended" time is omitted.

-- **Runtime**
+Runtime

-  Shows the live run time for the dispatch.
+    The run duration for the dispatch.
+Updated in real time if the dispatch is still running.

-- **Directory**
+Directory

-  Shows the folder path where all the result objects are stored for the lattice.
-Users can copy the directory path as they click on the copy icon in this section.
+    The folder path where the result objects are stored for the lattice.
+Click |copy| to copy the folder path.

-- **Input**

-  Shows the input parameters for the lattice function.
-By clicking on the input section, Users can copy the encoded byte value (python object) corresponding to the input.
-Users can decode this, by running it in any python environment assuming it has the dependencies needed to unpickle the object.

-- **Result**

-  Shows the result object related to workflow execution outcomes.
-By clicking on the result section, Users can copy the encoded byte value (python object) corresponding to the result.
-Users can decode this, by running it in any python environment assuming it has the dependencies needed to unpickle the object.

-- **Executor**

-  Shows the executor's type and its relevant information for lattice function.

-- **Function String**

-  Shows the detailed string representation of a lattice function (python format).
+Input
+   The input parameters passed to the lattice function.
+Click the parameter string to copy a serialized version of the input.
+You can unserialize the object with pickle.

+Result
+    The :code:`Result` object returned by the lattice execution.
+Click the parameter string to copy a serialized version of the result.
+You can unserialize the object with pickle.

+Executor
+    The type of executor to which the lattice is assigned.

+Function String
+    The lattice Python function.

+.. |copy| image:: ../../_static/copy_icon.png
+    :width: 20px